1sigmoid/heartbeat/README.md

 2 > https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset

 Extract the contents of these datasets into two folders.
-The CORD-19 dataset must be extracted into a folder named "cord19".
+The CORD-19 dataset must be extracted into a folder named "CORD-19".

-The novel-corona-virus-2019 dataset must be extracted into a folder named "novelcoviddataset"
+The novel-corona-virus-2019 dataset must be extracted into a folder named "NOVEL-CORD-2019"